The University of Michigan-Flint

 The University of Michigan-Flint is accredited by the Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604.
-Program-level accreditation is maintained by many University of Michigan-Flint programs in affiliation with: the Accreditation Board for Engineering and Technology, the Accreditation Council for Occupational Therapy Education, the American Chemical Society, the Applied Sciences Accreditation Commission, the Association to Advance Collegiate Schools of Business-International, the Association of University Programs in Health Administration, the Commission on Collegiate Nursing Education, the Commission on Accreditation in Physical Therapy Education, the Council for Accreditation of Educator Preparation, the Council of Education for Public Health, the Council on Accreditation for Nurse Anesthesia Educational Programs, the Council on Social Work Education, the Joint Review Committee on Education in Radiologic Technology, the National Association of Schools of Music, and the National Association for the Education of Young Children.
+Program-level accreditation is maintained by many University of Michigan-Flint programs in affiliation with: the Accreditation Board for Engineering and Technology, the Accreditation Council for Occupational Therapy Education, the American Chemical Society, the Association to Advance Collegiate Schools of Business-International, the Association of University Programs in Health Administration, the Commission on Collegiate Nursing Education, the Commission on Accreditation in Physical Therapy Education, the Council for Accreditation of Educator Preparation, the Council of Education for Public Health, the Council on Accreditation for Nurse Anesthesia Educational Programs, the Council on Social Work Education, the Joint Review Committee on Education in Radiologic Technology, the National Association of Schools of Music, and the National Association for the Education of Young Children.

 Grounded in the principles of student-centered learning, our Assessment Program supports the institution’s mission to strive for excellence in teaching, learning, and scholarship.
 The program provides evidence of the knowledge, skills, and perspectives that students achieve as a result of their education at the University of Michigan-Flint.
 In gathering and analyzing the evidence of our effectiveness, we are able to improve the institution through reflective, sound decision-making, enabling the University of Michigan-Flint to prepare students as leaders in their fields, in their professions, and in their communities.